The Clear Edge

 Week 5-6: Systemize Delivery, Prove Retention

-Problem 1: Calendar Chaos
+Problem 1: Calendar chaos

-Communicated to clients: “Your interview slot is fixed weekly—Tuesdays at 2 pm.
+Solution: she batched interview days.
+Tuesdays and Thursdays were interview days only, with 4 calls per day, 30 minutes each, and a 15-minute buffer between calls.
+She told clients, “Your interview slot is fixed weekly—Tuesdays at 2 pm.
 This consistency helps me deliver higher quality.”

-Problem 2: Unpredictable Revisions
+Problem 2: Unpredictable revisions

+Solution: she set the revision structure up front.
 “You get 2 rounds of revision included per batch.
 If we need more, it means I’m not capturing your voice well enough, so let’s do a 15-minute alignment call instead.”

-Result: Average revisions dropped from 3.2 to 1.4 per batch.
+Result: average revisions dropped from 3.2 to 1.4 per batch.
+Clients preferred the alignment call because it was faster than long written feedback loops.

-Problem 3: Production Overwhelm
+Problem 3: Production overwhelm

 Delivering 40 posts weekly (8 clients × 5 posts) felt overwhelming without better organization.